|(18.16.12) Northlight 85 ((9.03|

 The Earth Epic Calendar is unique in that in addition to being a solar calendar, it also tracks lunar cycles.
 But it doesn’t tie the lunar cycle together with the solar cycle.
 Instead, the Earth Epic calendar divides the year into four Quarters of 91-92 days each and these are tied to the solar cycle.
-Months are in the in the Earth Epic Calendar, too, but unlike quarters they are NOT tied to the solar cycle–they exclusively serve to track the cycles of the moon, which was their original purpose in ancient calendars.
+Months are–in a manner of speaking–included in the Earth Epic Calendar, too, but unlike quarters they are NOT tied to the solar cycle–they exclusively serve to track the cycles of the moon, which was their original purpose in ancient calendars.
+This is why we call these lunar months Moons.

-As such, the six units of time measured within the Calendar Time Scales are as follows:
+As such, the five units of time measured within the Calendar Time Scales are as follows:

 Year (4 quarters or 365-366 days)